 Speaking of photos, how about including a disposable waterproof camera with a campy list of “must take” photos?
-Here are some good examples: You and a dance partner at the rodeo dance, cabin time, a new friend, you and your counselors, etc. Or for a splurge item, how about an instant camera with fun film?
+Here are some good examples: You and a new or old friend, cabin time, you and your counselors, etc. Or for a splurge item, how about an instant camera with fun film?

 Sugar Shack Options